stormlightlabs/colorizer/README.md

     - Render palette previews as images with vertical color bars.
     - Automatically choose white or black text on each bar for optimal readability.
     - Export high-resolution PNGs suitable for docs, theming previews, or social media.

+### Schemes

+- **Base16/Base24 generation**
+    - Produce semantic schemes directly from a single accent color and a harmony strategy.
+    - Neutral bases (`base00`-`base07`) are clamped to a maximum of 10% saturation so that backgrounds stay truly neutral.
+    - Dial in the overall neutral depth (`--neutral-depth 0-1`) to match bright, moody, or in-between baseline ramps without editing YAML by hand (e.g., Oxocarbon Dark ≈ 1.0, Catppuccin Mocha ≈ 0.85, Frappe ≈ 0.7, Macchiato ≈ 0.6).
+    - CLI validation checks imported schemes with the same ceiling, warning when backgrounds creep past the neutral limit.